-DTC102: EKG Technician
+DTC102 : EKG Technician

 This 30-hour course prepares the student to function as an EKG technician and assist with Holter monitoring and stress testing.
 Upon completion, the student will be eligible to take the national certification exam for EKG technicians.
+Credits 2 Prerequisites None.
+Semester Offered Fall Spring

-DTC104: Fundamentals of Phlebotomy
+DTC104 : Fundamentals of Phlebotomy

-This course is a combination of lecture and lab which presents the theory, application and procedures of phlebotomy skills.
-The student will obtain knowledge of specific anatomy, safety, quality control, Point of Care Testing, and processing of specimens.
-Applicants must attend an information session and advising session prior to admission.
+This course is a combination of lecture and lab which present procedures of phlebotomy skills.
+Students obtain knowledge of specific anatomy, safety, quali and processing of specimens.
+Credits 6 Prereguisites